Dabrogost/Chroma-Ad-Blocker/README.md

 - **Anti-Adblock Containment**: Neutres known anti-adblock recovery payloads in script handlers and redirects, and suppresses intrusive alert/confirm dialogs.
 - **Scroll Lock Recovery**: Dynamically detects and reverses scroll-locks (e.g., `overflow: hidden`) and body-hiding tactics used by ad-block walls.
 - **Site-Specific Rules**: Includes custom cosmetic overrides for major platforms like AllRecipes, Food Network, NYT Cooking, and Serious Eats.

+### Layer 7: Dynamic Ad Acceleration (prm_handler.js, yt_handler.js)
+A robust fallback and specialized layer for Amazon Prime Video and YouTube (when stripping is disabled). **Shipped in an OFF state by default**, it detects active ads and accelerates them at a configurable speed (×4–×16, default ×8) while synchronizing with a custom overlay to deliver a seamless transition.

 ---